Book an in person viewing from 6th September

 Nestled just a stone’s throw from the historic City Centre of Canterbury, Connors House Residential Care Home provides a warm and welcoming environment for older people looking for a home from home.

 Our bright and airy conservatory leads to a spacious garden, with plenty of areas to relax and enjoy the flowers.
-The home also has a modern courtyard, with a built-in barbecue and fish pond, as well as a slip resistant rubber floor for safety.
+The care home also has a modern courtyard, with a built-in barbecue and fish pond, as well as a slip resistant rubber floor for safety.
 The courtyard is filled with sensory plants and covered with a grape pergola, making it a stunning place to spend the warmer months.
 Residents can also make use of a purpose-built activity room and cosy seating areas.

-Connors House is split into three wings, supporting residents with lower support needs through to those who have advanced dementia and require 24-hour assistance.
+Connors House Residential Care Home is split into three wings, supporting residents with lower support needs through to those who are living with advanced dementia and require 24-hour assistance.

 We are a pet friendly organisation and Connors House is home to two birds, a rabbit, cat and a dog.
 We invite you to pop in for a cup of tea to meet our friendly staff (many of whom have been with us a very long time!) and residents and of course, our pets.

 What you want to do with your day is your choice at Connors House.
 Our activity coordinator supports residents to create and implement a stimulating calendar of activities and outings that offers something for everyone.